Key legislation driving responsible business

-The legislation a company needs to meet can vary depending on their size, turnover, sector and operating office location.
+The legislation a company needs to follow varies depending on their size, turnover, sector and operating office locations.

-Here, we list key country laws that businesses need to be aware of, to understand what legislation is relevant to them, how it affects them and what they must do to comply with it.
+Look below for the key country laws that businesses need to be aware of, to understand what legislation is relevant, how it affects companies and what they must do to comply.

 Legislation: Modern Slavery Act 2018